 Sometimes things do not work out the way we think they are going to.
 Take Elijah’s first God given task, a commission to contend with the king of Israel.
 Elijah obediently speaks the word that God has given him to the king.
 But it was not well received, in fact, just the opposite!
-Elijah is then sent by God into hiding.
-Was he expecting that, was that the reaction he had been hoping for?
-But God had things under control, and we read that he sent Elijah to a safe place.
+Elijah is then sent by God into hiding by the Kerith brook.
+But God had things under control, and He sent Elijah to a safe place.

-Do you feel that you have been in a safe place over the last few months or has it felt lonely and desolate?
-We certainly did not anticipate this season, and in fact we may have been looking, or expecting something totally different from 2020.
+Do you feel that you have been or are in a safe place?
+Over the last few months, due to the restrictions because of the Covid virus, it has felt lonely and desolate for many people.
+No-one had anticipated this season, and in fact we may have been looking, or expecting something totally different.

 God provided a natural supply of water for Elijah and a supernatural supply of food.
 God told Elijah that He would direct ravens to feed him.
 This would have seemed very bizarre to Elijah, as an Israelite who was being obedient to God’s laws, ravens were unclean birds.
 The meat of dead animals – carrion – that ravens would naturally feed off were also regarded as unclean.
 What was going on?

 For Elijah, there was fresh clean water for him to drink and he was undisturbed.
 The ravens brought him food, bread and meat for breakfast and supper.
 This was a miracle, they are scavengers and will feed on what they find, where they find it.
 God, however, directed them to carry food to his prophet.
 The ravens also had another less obvious role, they helped to keep Elijah hidden.
 To anyone observing ravens flying or hovering in an area this was a sign of death – that they were there feeding off a dead animal.
 No-one would suspect on seeing ravens that they were bringing life, by providing food for a man in hiding.
 All things are possible to God!

 God provides all that we need